Moomins07/100-days-of-code/log.md

 **Thoughts**: Again, I feel that I completed the lecture and followed along without difficulty.
 However, it is a subject that I'd like to develop more confidence in.
 I will further research this particular topic, especially loops inside of loops.

+## Day 24: April 15, 2022

+**Today's Progress**: Completed sub-section 49 and coding challenge #4, the last of this section.

+**Thoughts**: I completed the while loop lecture and followed along without any difficulty though I am not fully confident in my ability to use while loops appropriately.
+I completed the coding challenge in decent time, though I found myself stuck on the bonus challenge that required me to create a function that calculated the average of a sum of numbers in an array.
+I decided to re-do the challenge later to re-test myself and found that I was able to complete the challenge without issue.